austinkeeley/angular-step/README.md

 I created this as a cleaner alternative to use in future projects.

+Here is a JSFiddle of it in use: http://jsfiddle.net/austinkeeley/2fMsL/

 Here is a quick example:

     <stepset next-text="Next" previous-text="Previous" submit-text="Submit">